nmlgc/tupblocks/README.md

 -- Since we don't need our flags anywhere else, we just inline the table. project_cfg = CONFIG:branch(THE_LIB_LINK, {
 	base = {
-		-- Flags are stored as tables.
-Every logical flag should be its own -- element, and can consist of multiple space-separated words. cflags = {
+		cflags = {
 			"/std:c++latest",
 			("/I" ..
 PROJECT.root),